-Is your radiator making a clicking, banging or hissing noise and you’re not too sure where it’s coming from?
+Is your radiator making noise?
+If your radiator is making a clicking, banging or hissing noise and you’re not too sure where it’s coming from, our resident DIY expert, Tom Drake explains why this could be happening and how to solve the issue quickly.
 Here’s some ways that could be causing your radiator to be noisy, and how to solve them quickly.

 It’s super important to take care of your radiators!
 You should be bleeding them regularly, balancing them to ensure they all heat your rooms up at the same rate, and cleaning your radiators by flushing out the sludge that could be stopping them from working efficiently.

-Clicking and creaking noises are the most common noise a radiator will make and this is actually pretty normal.
+Clicking and creaking noises are the most common noise a radiator or heated towel rail will make and this is actually pretty normal.
 It’s most likely that this is caused by expansion of the metal after a rush of hot water flows into it.
 Similarly, when the radiator cools down, the metal contracts as the hot water gets cooler.

 It’s likely you’ll hear these clicking noises from your radiator when the heating is first turned on or turned off and it doesn’t mean your radiator is about to explode, so you do not need to worry about radiator clicking noises unless it persists and changes its sound - if so, read on!